Kyronectis/kyronectis.space/README.md

 # kyronectis.space
-This is the repo for my personal website, https://kyronectis.space
+This is the repo for our personal website, https://kyronectis.space